droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./test/util/data/txcreatemultisig4.hex - Expected output result (hex) when using *bitcoin-tx* to generate, using some given input data, a 2-of-3 multisig Tx P2WSH output in P2SH form. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/8883).

+./test/util/data/txcreatemultisig5.json - Expected output result (JSON) when attempting in *bitcoin-tx* to use uncompressed public keys in output adds.
+(It should fail for SegWit outputs and succeed for "legacy" outputs.) [*Added in 0.15.1*](https://github.com/bitcoin/bitcoin/pull/11377).

 ./test/util/data/txcreatemultisig4.json - Expected output result (JSON) when using *bitcoin-tx* to generate, using some given input data, a 2-of-3 multisig Tx P2WSH output in P2SH form. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/8883).

 ./test/util/data/txcreateoutpubkey1.hex - Expected output result (hex) when using *bitcoin-tx* to generate, using some given input data, a Tx P2PK output. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/8883).

 ./test/util/data/txcreateoutpubkey1.json - Expected output result (JSON) when using *bitcoin-tx* to generate, using some given input data, a Tx P2PK output. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/8883).

 ./test/util/data/txcreateoutpubkey2.hex - Expected output result (hex) when using *bitcoin-tx* to generate, using some given input data, a Tx P2WPK output. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/8883).